formkit/docs-content/essentials/internationalization.md

 ## Adding your language

 Writing a locale for your own native language is a great way to contribute to FormKit, and an easy way to get started with open source too!
 We are always eager to see pull requests for new locales.
-To support this effort we’ve created a small web app to help make the translation process as easy as possible.
+To support this effort, we’ve created a locale builder — a small web app to help make the translation process as easy as possible.

 <cta href="https://i18n.formkit.com" label="Help others who speak your language!" button="Contribute a locale"></cta>

-Of course, you are not required to use our locale builder to submit a language, and you are more than welcome to submit a standard pull request with your locale included.
+Of course, you are not required to use our locale builder to submit a language, and are more than welcome to submit a standard pull request with your locale included.

 <callout type="info" label="Localization">
 If your language is already on the list (lets say English), but your locality speaks a variation of that language (like 🇬🇧 <code>en-GB</code>), please feel free to submit your localized language.